Nervosys/Botnix/docs/languages-frameworks/javascript.section.md

 ### buildNpmPackage {#javascript-buildNpmPackage}

-`buildNpmPackage` allows you to package npm-based projects in Nixpkgs without the use of an auto-generated dependencies file (as used in [node2nix](#javascript-node2nix)).
+`buildNpmPackage` allows you to package npm-based projects in Botpkgs without the use of an auto-generated dependencies file (as used in [node2nix](#javascript-node2nix)).
 It works by utilizing npm's cache functionality -- creating a reproducible cache that contains the dependencies of a project, and pointing npm to it.

 Here's an example: